 Your highlighter must be nearly the shade of your skin tone, with a tiny hint of shimmer.
 If you are planning on buying something too chalky or shiny, drop it right away because unnatural makeup is a big no-no this year.
 We advise you to go to for liquid highlight formulas, especially the ones offered by NARS or Mac.
 If your skin is fair, go for a pearly white highlighter.
 For a medium dark or dark complexion, a gold highlighter will give you the perfect natural glow.

 Pick out the correct tools for the job, else you will never get it right.
-If you are applying cream, blend it nicely with your fingers.
+If you are applying a cream, blend it nicely with your fingers.
 For powder, you need a nice brush with strong bristles.
 The easiest way to nicely contour all the hollows in your cheeks is to begin by sucking in your cheeks.
 Now, you need to shade the top of your cheeks and inwards towards the hollow.
 Shade slightly beneath the sunken area of your cheeks, and make sure you stop just an inch from the corner of your mouth.
 Now, use your fingers, or a beauty blender to blend the shade.
 Then, create two lines of the cream that begin from your brows and run down alongside the bridge of your brush.
 Slim down your nose with a nice, small brush until the shading cream has blended nicely.

-Like we said, contouring is useless without clever highlighting; but you absolutely do not want to end up slapping on too much of it.
+As we said, contouring is useless without clever highlighting; but you absolutely do not want to end up slapping on too much of it.
 Let us divulge a secret highlight trick that we picked up from the makeup artist Mally Roncal.
 You need to squeeze out drops of the highlight on your ring, middle and pointer finger, and then rub them against the same fingers on your other hand.
-Now, gently and lightly, tap your fingers on our cheekbones, your brow bones, the tip of your nose, and on the centre of your chin.
+Now, gently and lightly, tap your fingers on our cheekbones, your brow bones, the tip of your nose, and on the center of your chin.
 Voila!
 Dewy and flawlessly smooth skin just like that…..

 Strobing?
 Where did that come from?